bbeck/stripe-ctf3/level4/readme.md

 just where I started to game another aspect of the system.
 If you look at the way that scores were computed, your score was basically a ratio of how well your code performed on a given test compared to the reference implementation that Stripe wrote.
-So you score will be really high if you either do exceptionally well on a given test case *OR* if Stripe's reference implementation did exceptionally poorly.
+So your score will be really high if you either do exceptionally well on a given test case *OR* if Stripe's reference implementation did exceptionally poorly.
 Since my theory is that most of us had incredibly similar implementations, the only real way to get ahead would be to get your code to